Red Lentil Dal

 Even though this isn’t an authentically Indian recipe it still has lots of Indian flavors from turmeric, cumin seeds, onions, and fresh ginger root.
 The use of canned green chiles is something I used as a time-saver and to control the amount of heat in the finished dish, but replace that with one or two chopped fresh chiles if you prefer.

-How to Make Red Lentil Dal:
+How to Make Red Lentil Dal with Ginger:

 - It’s essential to use red lentils for this dish, because they cook quickly and dissolve, producing the creamy texture that makes dal so good.